 DERM BOOT CAMP

-CURRENT PROMO: USE COUPON CODE DISCOUNT30 TO RECEIVE 30% OFF AT CHECKOUT!
+SPRING PROMO: USE COUPON CODE SPRING40 TO RECEIVE 40% OFF AT CHECKOUT!

 If you are a physician assistant, nurse practitioner, or primary care physician, this is about finally learning the specialty of dermatology not in bits and pieces, but by doing it the right way --- for the benefit of your patients and for your own confidence and career!